 Understanding the media is becoming increasingly challenging in the 21st century.
 This course is one of a pair of courses that offers learners experiences in media production and media analysis.
 It provides both a foundation for further study in media and may serve as an endpoint of learning for those wishing to gain basic skills and understanding to create their own media products.

-- how to make media in these formats: Radio (radio/digital media), Screen (TV/film/online content), Print and Digital Media or Convergent media (new and multimedia) - knowledge and skills from the four units: what is media? points of view, creative story-telling and an original project
+- how to make media in the specialised format of Screen (TV/ film/online content) - knowledge and skills from the four units: What is media?
+Points of view, creative story-telling and an original project